Founder of PEOPLElogy Group

 (LOOVE triangles of individual and organisation)

 During 2017-2019, Allen visited Tsinghua University (Beijing, China), European School of Management and Technology (Berlin, Germany) and Silicon Valley Academy (California, United States).
-He realised the importance of adapting to the Fourth Industrial Revolution (IR4.0) and digital era for Malaysia and the world communities.
-Hence, he now focuses on innovating and improving the range of development programmes to grow the company’s clients and build strong brands.
-He believes that innovation is an important factor for organisations in increasing their earnings.
+He realized the importance of adapting to the Fourth Industrial Revolution (IR4.0) and digital era for Malaysia and the world communities.
+Hence, he now focuses on innovating and improving the range of development programmed to grow the company’s clients and build strong brands.
+He believes that innovation is an important factor for organizations in increasing their earnings.

 Allen values his staff and places utmost importance on developing their skillsets and guiding them to achieve their true potential.
 His leadership style is defined by these guiding principles:

 Vision of helping one million people to achieve their career goals by providing integrated people development solutions.

 Compassionate by retaining the top performing PEOPLElogists for future expansion of the organisation.